Northcliff Resources short on money to build Sisson mine

 Debt financing and funding from existing or potential new partners is required to build the mine, according to the company's "management, discussion and analysis" document, filed with a financial regulator earlier this month.

-- Chris Zahovskis , president and CEO of Northcliff Resources
+If we don't get the funding, it will be very difficult to build the project.- Chris Zahovskis , president and CEO of Northcliff Resources

 The Vancouver-based mineral development company said it's talking with Canadian and international banks about debt financing and the outlook is positive.